sagemathinc/cocalc-doc/source/project-settings.rst

 .. image:: img/project-settings/project-settings-cloud-storage.png
      :width: 100%
      :align: center
+     :alt: options for configuring remote storage for a project

 It is possible to access "cloud store" (a repository of file-like objects) or a remote file system in a CoCalc project.